 The recent low diesel fuel price environment, however, makes fueling trucks with diesel more economically advantageous.
 If the price of oil spikes again, CNG is positioned to be one of the most practical alternative fuels if all other factors align.

 As we’ve pointed out in our article The Viability of CNG in the Supply Chain, infrastructure for natural gas is still expanding, albeit slowly.
 Regardless, ongoing price stability will continue to make it an attractive option when implemented in the right use cases.

 CNG burns much cleaner by emitting fewer greenhouse gas (GHG) emissions than gasoline or diesel at the point of combustion.
 Yet, it is still a fossil fuel, and most of it comes from large-scale drilling operations, which leaves a large carbon footprint.
-RNG is a renewable option for natural gas consumption because it is made from organic material including waste from landfills and livestock.
+RNG is a renewable energy option for natural gas consumption because it is made from organic material including waste from landfills and livestock.

 Lifecycle emissions become more important because RNG’s production process repurposes methane gases which would otherwise be released into the atmosphere.
 This ultimately makes the overall impact of RNG a net-zero, and sometimes net negative, in terms of emissions.

 Programs that take advantage of federal and state incentives can improve their financial viability.
 California is leading the charge in the utilization of RNG for transportation fuel with regulations and incentives to make it more cost-competitive with diesel fuel.

 Battery-powered electric vehicles (BEVs) will surpass CNG in viability if the technology continues to advance.